Frequently asked questions about the Lead and Copper Rule Improvements

 What guidance has EPA released for the use of machine learning to identify lead service lines?

-EPA has recognized the use of machine learning on a state-by-state basis.
-Our experts suspect with the LCRI, that state regulatory agencies will feel more comfortable using alternative methods because of the additional validation step in Year 7 for service lines identified as ‘non-lead’ without records or two visual inspections of the pipe exterior.
+Although EPA has recognized the use of machine learning, it is ultimately the individual state’s decision on whether or not to approve it for assigning materials to service lines.
+Our experts suspect with the LCRI, that state regulatory agencies will feel more comfortable using alternative methods because of the additional non-lead validation steps that will now be required.
 Our experts advise that the validation step was likely added to address concerns with machine learning and other methods where you don’t physically see the wall of the pipe.
+The non-lead validation pool provides a second check on the service lines classified as “non-lead” by the end of 2034.
+Contact our team to learn more about how to set up your inventory for the non-lead validation pool.

 What is the impact if you have lead connectors and galvanized service laterals?